dotdotcommadot/dart_async_commands/README.md

     ..then((CommandResult result) => print(result.message));
 ```

+## Examples

+Play with the examples in the 'example' directory to learn about the possibilities of this library.

 ## Credits

 This project was inspired by the smart people behind the ActionScript [Robotlegs](https://github.com/robotlegs/robotlegs-framework) team.